SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/02-Problem-03.md

 [/code-adapter]
 [task-description]
 # Description
-For the upcoming premieres of three highly expected productions a local cinema has hired you to write a piece of software that calculates the price, which their clients have to pay, depending on the movie and the offer they have chosen.
+For the upcoming premieres of three highly expected productions, a local cinema has hired you to create a piece of software that calculates the price, which their clients have to pay, depending on the movie and the offer they have chosen.

 |\- | **John Wick**      | **Star Wars** | **Jumanji**   |
 |:---:    | :---:       |    :----:   |   :---:     |